josuehfa/System/README.md

 ## ICAROUS
-ICAROUS (Independent Configurable Architecture for Reliable Operations of Unmanned Systems) is a software architecture that enables the robust integration of mission specific software modules and highly assured core software modules for building safety-centric autonomous unmanned aircraft applications.
+ICAROUS (Independent Configurable Architecture for Reliable Operations of Unmanned Systems) is a software architecture that enables the robust integration of mission-specific software modules and highly assured core software modules for building safety-centric autonomous unmanned aircraft applications.
 The set of core software modules includes formally verified algorithms that detect, monitor, and control conformance to safety criteria; avoid stationary obstacles and maintain a safe distance from other users of the airspace; and compute resolution and recovery maneuvers, autonomously executed by the autopilot, when safety criteria are violated or about to be violated.
 ICAROUS is implemented using the NASA's core Flight Systems (cFS) middleware.
 The aforementioned functionalities are implemented as cFS applications which interact via a publish/subscribe messaging service provided by the cFS Software Bus.

 ### User Guide